dogou77/pygame-rand-draw/README.md

   Options

     Option 1 - Radius:       A text input that changes the radius of the ring that the lines are going to

     Option 2 - From X/Y:     Determines where the origin of the lines is

     Option 3 - To X/Y:       Determines where the center of the ring that the lines are going to is

+    Option 4 - Color Mode A: Enables color for the lines, each new line a random RGB value will be incremented or decremented

+    Option 5 - Color Mode B: Enables color for the lines, each new line a random color value will be chosen

+  Keyboard Commands

+    There are also keyboard commands while you are in the drawing screen

+    Escape: Returns to Main Menu

+    Space:  Toggles rendering, when not being rendered the drawing process speeds up

+    F12:    Captures an image named image.png to the script directory.
+Overwrites the previous image.png

+Method 3 - Draw Lines

+  This method of drawing draws out lines from a random point to another random point

+  Options

+    Option 1 - Color Mode A: Enables color for the lines, each new line a random RGB value will be incremented or decremented

+    Option 2 - Color Mode B: Enables color for the lines, each new line a random color value will be chosen

+  Keyboard Commands

+    There are also keyboard commands while you are in the drawing screen

+    Escape: Returns to Main Menu

+    Space:  Toggles rendering, when not being rendered the drawing process speeds up

+    F12:    Captures an image named image.png to the script directory.
+Overwrites the previous image.png

+Method 4 - Draw Rectangles

+  This method of drawing draws out lines from a central point to a ring

+  Options

+    Option 1 - Color Mode A: Enables color for the rectangles, each new rectangle a random RGB value will be incremented or decremented

+    Option 2 - Color Mode B: Enables color for the rectangles, each new rectangle a random color value will be chosen

   Keyboard Commands